Why 50 Kittens

 Our second motivation was sentimental.
 We realized that we were starting to have trouble remembering all of our foster kittens.
 Although it's easy to think about the feelings of love and pride and even grief that we've experienced, our memories of the kittens as individuals were blurring (not that we're getting old or anything!)
 Was that Yuri or Zappa who like to hide under the edge of the bed and ambush passing siblings?

-When we pick them up at the shelter, the kittens are usually unnamed little fledglings that can barely walk.
+When we bring them to 50K, the kittens are usually unnamed little fledglings that can barely walk.
 They wobble around on toothpick legs, mew plaintively, poop everywhere (!), and look like tangled mats of food and fur.
 Then (if we can keep them healthy), they gain a little strength, confidence, and character each day.
-By the time we return them for adoption, they're sleek and strong, with distinct personalities ready to take on the world.
+By the time we put them up for adoption, they're sleek and strong, with distinct personalities – ready to take on the world.
 We want to remember our experiences with them, so taking pictures and posting entries seemed like the best way to do it.
 And we had to get started while we could still recall early fosterlings like Sally and Jeff.

 Finally, we wanted to pay tribute to the kittens we cared for that didn't survive long enough to find a permanent home.
 This website is dedicated to them.